AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

 The release date for [!UICONTROL Cloud Manager] release 2023.10.0 is 5 October 2023.
-The next release is planned for X November 2023.
+The next release is planned for 2 November 2023.

+## What's New {#what-is-new}

+* The **Deployment Manager** role can [configure a set of content paths which will either be invalidated or flushed from the AEM Dispatcher cache when a non-production pipeline is run.](/help/using/non-production-pipelines.md)
+  * These cache actions will be performed as part of the deployment pipeline step, just after any content packages are deployed.
+  * These settings use standard AEM Dispatcher behavior.

 ## Bug Fixes {#bug-fixes}